TinyRave/Libraries/README.md

 ### Instruments.coffee

-Basic oscillators, a biquad filter and more.
+Basic oscillators, a biquad filter, signal mixers and more.
 Check the source.

 **Import with:**